hr0g/C2/README.md

-Linux Server only.
+Linux Server C2 Controller
 Different version of Linux may rely on different .so files to link, thus I don't put certain version of executable here, please compile these 3 code manually

 Step 1: Replace the ip address "192.168.80.132" in the tcsl.cpp and host.cpp